zalando/skipper/readme.md

 ### Operation

-Skipper's operation can be described based on three kinds of artifacts:
+Skipper's operations can be described based on three kinds of artifacts:

 - frontend
 - backend
 - filters

-When a request hits Skipper, it is matched based on its properties like method, path and headers to an available frontend.
+1. When a request hits Skipper, it is matched based on its properties like method, path and headers to an available frontend.
 This way a frontend identifies a route.
 If none of the configured frontends match the request, Skipper 404s.
-Then, the filters of the route are executed in the order they are configured.
+2. The filters of the route are executed in the order they are configured.
 The filters can alter the request's properties like its method, headers and path, or do any other actions like e.g. logging.
-Then skipper forwards the request to the backend of the route, which is a service endpoint described by its address (schema, hostname and port), and starts streaming the request payload, if any.
+3. Skipper forwards the request to the backend of the route, which is a service endpoint described by its address (schema, hostname and port), and starts streaming the request payload, if any.
 When the backend responds, the response is passed to all filters in the route in reverse order, and they can modify its properties just like in the case of the request (no method, but status instead).
-Finally, Skipper returns the response to the incoming connection and starts streaming the response payload, if any.
+4. Skipper returns the response to the incoming connection and starts streaming the response payload, if any.

 A special case of the backends is the 'shunt', in which case the request is not forwarded to a real service endpoint, but Skipper itself generates the response.
 For routes ending with shunts, it is the filters'